ufoscout/go-up/README.md

 ```

 # Rationale
 Before Go-Up, I used to use [Viper](https://github.com/spf13/viper).
-It is great, it has tons of features and it supports multiple file types by default; nevertheless, all of this is not for free.
-If like me you aspire to make your code as light as possible, then Viper is not an option as it adds tons of transitive dependencies that make the application much heavier.
+It is great, it has tons of features and it supports multiple file types by default.

+Nevertheless, all of this is not for free.

+If like me you aspire to code which is as light as possible, then Viper is not an option as it adds tons of dependencies that make the application much heavier.

 To show the impact that a single library can have on your application, I created three small examples (check them in the "examples" folder), these are: